Student Success Corner

 As a student in the Faculty of Environmental Studies you should know that we want to make it easier for you to navigate your way at York University.

 The Student Success Corner is part of the Office of Student and Academic Services (OSAS).
 The purpose is to assist students in their academic and personal development pursuits.
-OSAS works closely with other campus associates and colleagues to establish and maintain a welcoming and enthusiastic experience for our students as they progress through their program at York University.
+OSAS works closely with other campus associates and colleagues to establish and maintain a welcoming and enthusiastic experience for our students as their progress through their program at York University.
 In these pages you will find the various support services, initiatives and in-house programs that are available to you to help you succeed while at York.

 In the Faculty of Environmental Studies, we want you to feel connected to the university and to the Bachelor in Environmental Studies program.
 We have designed advising to help you find a sense of purpose so that you can excel academically.
 Students will be supported through the various initiatives we have in place to foster that success.
 We hope that you will be engaged as a member of our inclusive learning community.
 We, the faculty, staff and students in our community welcome you to York University.
 Advising for new students begins the moment you accept your offer to our program.
 All new students coming from high school will enroll in YUStart; a program that has been designed to support incoming students.